StereoPythonics/Tcp.Framing/README.md

 This library makes use of System.Text.Json to handle this, but does so through the ```IBlobSerializer``` interface to users to easily swap in their own implementiation.

-By default, GZip compression will be applied when serializing to blobs.
+### Compression by default
+By default, the ```GZipedJsonSerializer```is used to convert objects to blobs.
+If you are dealing with many small objects, GZip compression may not be beneficial, and the plaintext ```UTF8JsonSerializer``` can be injected instead.

 ### Advice on rolling your own